Acostan13/JavaScript-Algorithms-And-Data-Structures/Algorithms and Problem Solving Patterns/Problem Solving Patterns.md

 // {a: 0, n: 0, g: 0, r: 0, m: 0,s:1}
 validAnagram('anagrams', 'nagaramm')
 ```

 ## Multiple Pointers Pattern

-Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition.
-Very efficient for solving problems with minimal space complexity as well.
+Creating **pointers** or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition. **Very** efficient for solving problems with minimal space complexity as well.

 ### Example

-Write a function called same, which accepts two arrays.
-The function should return true if every value in the array has it's corresponding value squared in the second array.
-The frequency of values must be the same.
+Write a function called **sumZero** which accepts a **sorted** array of integers.
+The function should find the **first** pair where the sum is 0.
+Return an array that includes both values that sum to zero or undefined if a pair does not exist.

 ```Javascript
 sumZero([-3,-2,-1,0,1,2,3]) // [-3,3]